 The Warriors Announced The Signing Of A New Player

+The Golden State Warriors announced that they have signed Quinndary Weatherspoon.
+Weatherspoon has played for the San Antonio Spurs the last two seasons.

-On Thursday, before the Golden State Warriors hosted the Memphis Grizzlies at Chase Center in San Francisco, the team announced that they have signed Quinndary Weatherspoon to a 10-day contract.
+On Thursday, before the Golden State Warriors defeated the Memphis Grizzlies 113-104 at Chase Center in San Francisco, the team announced that they have signed Quinndary Weatherspoon to a 10-day contract.

 The announcement from the team can be seen in a tweet that is embedded below from the Twitter account of Warriors PR.